-Research funding bodies, including the National Health and Medical Research Council (NHMRC) and the Australian Research Council (ARC), often require publications derived from funded research to be made publicly available.
+Many research funding bodies, such as the National Health and Medical Research Council (NHMRC) and the Australian Research Council (ARC), require that publications derived from research they fund is made publicly available.

-- funding body requirements and how these affect you, and
+- the funding body's requirements and how they affect you, and

-Do my funded research outputs need to be openly accessible?
+Do my funded research outputs need to be open access?

-If you are funded by another body, make sure to read your grant conditions carefully to find out if OA publication is required.
-You can also search the Sherpa/Juliet database to find your funder's OA policy.
+If you receive funding from another body, read your grant conditions carefully to find out if OA publication is required.
+Search the Sherpa/Juliet database (link, below) to find your funder's OA policy

 Does my publisher allow Open Access archiving?